Rorima/javascript/notes.md

 ```
 let userName = "Shrek Evergreen";
-console.log(...userName);
+console.log(...userName); // displays letter by letter
 ```

 You can use this operator along with the `Math.max` method, for example.
-It accepts varied number of arguments.
+It accepts a varied number of arguments.
 So you can pass a value or a variable.
 If you pass an array as an argument, it will not calculate its max value, but if you pass an array with the spread operator, it will.

 ```
 const nums = [3, 1, 5, 2, 4];